MicrosoftDocs/customer-insights/ci-docs/segments.md

 # [Business accounts (B-to-B)](#tab/b2b)

-Segment of accounts or segment of contacts with segment builder: [Build your own](segment-builder.md)
+Segment of accounts or segment of contacts (preview) with segment builder: [Build your own](segment-builder.md)

 > [!NOTE]
 > Most export destinations require contact information for Marketing purposes.
 Therefore, create segments of contacts to use for those exports.